 Importing Data Values and Adding Them to a Recordset

-You are able to import data values from an external comma-separated value (CSV) file and add them to a recordset.
+You can import data values from an external comma-separated value (CSV) file and add them to a recordset.
 Most spreadsheet programs, such as Microsoft® Excel®, export this format, or you can create a CSV file in an editor that can save straight text output.

 To import data values and add them to a recordset: